vijaytarun-blip/fhir_client/REAL_WORLD_USE_CASE.md

 ## Executive Summary

-This document describes a **production-ready** implementation of terminology validation in a healthcare setting.
-All features described here are based on **actual working code** that makes API calls to FHIR terminology servers.
+This document describes a **production-ready** implementation combining FHIR resource management with real-time terminology validation in a healthcare setting.
+All features described here are based on **actual working code** that makes real API calls to both FHIR servers and terminology servers.

 **What This Implementation Does:**

+### FHIR Client Capabilities (Resource Management)
+- Creates, reads, updates, and deletes FHIR resources (Patient, Observation, Condition)
+- Manages patient demographics and clinical data on FHIR servers
+- Searches for resources using FHIR query parameters
+- Handles resource versioning and history tracking
+- Manages authentication and connection pooling

+### Terminology Service Capabilities (Code Validation)
 - Validates clinical codes in real-time against authoritative terminology servers
 - Prevents invalid codes from entering the electronic health record
 - Automatically enriches data with standardized display names
 - Enables semantic queries using terminology hierarchies
 - Supports code translation for interoperability (when mappings exist)

+### Integrated Workflow
+- **Validate FIRST** (Terminology Service) → **Create SECOND** (FHIR Client)
+- Ensures only validated, enriched resources are stored on FHIR servers
+- Combines data quality assurance with healthcare interoperability

 **What This Implementation Does NOT Include:**
 - Clinical Decision Support systems (requires separate rule engine)